berise/BTools2/README.txt

 --------------------
 BTools is a sort of handy tools to check latency and bandwidth of your network.
 Check your latency with ping and bandwidth with iperf.
-This program is based on iperf-1.7.0 and completely compatible it.
+This program is based on iperf-1.7.0 and completely compatible with it.

 Features